matisojka/qqqa/README.md

 ## Safety model

 - File tools require paths to be inside your home or the current directory.
-Reads are capped to 1 MiB.
+Reads are capped to 1 MiB, and traversal/symlink escapes are blocked.
-- Command execution blocks obviously dangerous patterns like `rm -rf /`, `sudo`, and direct disk writes.
-Commands run with a timeout.
+- Command execution uses a default allowlist (e.g. `ls`, `grep`, `rg`, `find`) plus your custom `command_allowlist` entries.
+Destructive patterns (`rm -rf /`, `sudo`, `mkfs`, etc.) are always blocked, and pipelines/redirection/newlines prompt for confirmation even with `--yes`.
-- The agent performs at most one tool step.
-There is no loop.
+- Commands run with a 120 s timeout and the agent performs at most one tool step—there is no loop.
 - Config files are created with safe permissions.
 API keys come from environment variables unless you explicitly add a key to the config.

 ## Environment variables